Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Theory

-with a reaction parameter of exchange current density $k_{0,oxy}$, shown in Fig. \ref{fig:fig4}b, assuming that the increase of oxidation products (e.g. oxygen gas) is usually released to the environment \cite{bazant2017thermodynamic}. $c_{oxy}$ is the concentration of oxygen ions at the solid surface, which can be modeled by the conservation equation
+with a reaction parameter of exchange current density $k_{0,oxy}$, shown in Fig. \ref{fig:fig4}b, assuming that the increase of oxidation products (e.g. oxygen gas) is usually released to the environment \cite{bazant2017thermodynamic}. $c_{oxy}$ is the concentration of oxygen ions at the solid surface, which can be modeled by the conservation equation in Appdx. \ref{appdx:numerical}.

-where $R$ is the radius of the particle and $\Delta l$ is the size of the finite volume mesh in the discretization.
 The magnitude of reaction drops off as $\eta \leq 0$, and increases as $\eta > 0$, and the amount of reaction decreases linearly as the amount of oxygen vacancies increase.